 Leaders in a Global World Living Learning Community Goals

-The Leaders in a Global World Living Learning Community seeks to enhance the experience of students by:
+Leaders in a Global World Living Learning Community residents will:

 East Residential Neighborhood, is one of the many new residential communities on campus.
 Amenities include double rooms, study areas and access to a hall kitchen and common space.